Is this larp for me?

-Registration opens on this date.
+Registration opens before this date.
 The order in which you sign up does not matter for selection.
 Registration will stay open at least until August 15, or longer if the larp is not fully signed by then.

 Selection is done

-A few days after the primary registration ends, selection will be completed and you will know if you have a spot on this date at the latest.
+Selection will be completed and you will know if you have a spot on this date at the latest.
 The time between when registration opens and selection is long due to summer holiday.

 Once you have confirmation that you have a spot for the larp, you have until this deadline to pay for it.

 Characters go out